 Bipartisan Support for Voter Registration Modernization

-It should therefore come as no surprise that voter registration modernization, which increases the accuracy of our voter rolls and reduces taxpayer expense, has received acclaim across the political spectrum.
+It should therefore come as no surprise that voter registration modernization, which increases the accuracy and security of our voter rolls and reduces taxpayer expense, has received acclaim across the political spectrum.

 - In 2014, the Presidential Commission on Election Administration, chaired by the chief attorneys from the 2012 Obama and Romney presidential campaigns, recommended that jurisdictions adopt online registration and give citizens the chance to be electronically registered to vote at the same time as they do business with a government agency.